brendancooley/gangs/gangs.md

 As discussed in the previous section, our model differs slightly from the stochastic block model.
 Where we observe between district covariance matrix, these models instead work with a binomial matrix of interaction counts between nodes (districts).
 Efforts to prove the consistency of spectral estimators therefore derive asymptotics as the number of nodes grows large.^[@Lei2015, for example, show that the spectral estimator is approximately consistent for $\Theta$.
 As the number of groups grows large, the estimator misclassifies a vanishing proportion of nodes with probability approaching one.]
 Intuitively, the off-diagonal entries of our empirical covariance matrix converge to the off diagonal entries of $Q$ as $T$ grows large.
 In the limit, then $\tilde{U} \rightarrow \Theta X$ and K-means should not have trouble isolating distinct clusters in $\tilde{U}$.
 We rely on this heuristic for estimation, like @Trebbi2019.

 ## Number of Gangs

+Several methods exist for estimating the number of clusters when data take the form of a stochastic block model.
+One set of approaches exploit the intuition discussed in the preceding subsection regarding the eigenvalues of $\tilde{A} - \text{diag}(\tilde{A})$.
+As $T \rightarrow \infty$, the eigenvalues associated with noise shrink toward zero while those associated with clusters remain positive.
+This generates a "eigengap" between the eigenvectors associated with true clusters and those associated with noise [@Ahn2013].
+We report these and document the existence of such an eigengap.
+However, we primarily rely on a sample-subsplitting technique to estimate the number of clusters.
+Both methods produce similiar estimates for $\hat{J}$.

 We rely on the cross-validation approach described in @Chen2018 to estimate the number of gangs operating in the city.
 For each trial $\tilde{K}$, this method iteratively splits the covariance matrix into $V$ rectangular subsets for testing.
 It then estimates $\Theta$ and $B$ on $V - 1$ subsets and calculates the predictive loss on the square subset of the covariance matrix held out for testing.
 The $\tilde{K}$ that minimizes predictive loss is chosen as $\hat{J} = \hat{K} + 1$. @Chen2018 provide no theoretical guarantees against overestimating $J$ and in practice, we find that predictive loss stochastically decreases as $\tilde{K}$ grows larger.
 We therefore select the first $\tilde{K}$ for which predictive loss does not decrease for $\tilde{K} + 1$ as our estimate for $\hat{J}$, averaged over many trial runs of the estimator.
 Let $\bar{L}_{\tilde{K}}(\tilde{A})$ be the average predictive loss on $\tilde{A}$ when $J = \tilde{K}$ and let $\delta = \left\{ \delta_1, \dots, \delta_{\bar{K}} \right\}$ be a sequence of changes in the predictive loss where $\delta_k = \bar{L}_{k}(\tilde{A}) - \bar{L}_{k+1}(\tilde{A})$.
 Our estimator for $J$ selects
 \begin{equation} \label{eq:hatJ}